Consanguineous matings (marriages, if humans are under discussion)

 becomes of special interest when the rate of marriages between

-closely-related individuals is higher than expected.
+closely-related individuals is higher than expectation.

 This may occur in societies where sib-sib